Luxembourg: Communications

 The telecommunications industry in Luxembourg is liberalized and the electronic communications networks are significantly developed.
 Competition between the different operators is guaranteed by the legislative framework Paquet Telecom of the Government of 2011 which transposes the European Telecom Directives into Luxembourgish law.
 This encourages the investment in networks and services.
 The regulator ILR – Institut Luxembourgeois de Régulation ensures the compliance to these legal rules.

-Luxembourg has modern and widely deployed optical fiber and cable networks throughout the country.
+Luxembourg has modern and widely deployed optical fibre and cable networks throughout the country.
 In 2010, the Luxembourg Government launched its National strategy for very high-speed networks with the aim to become a global leader in terms of very high-speed broadband by achieving full 1 Gbit/s coverage of the country by 2020.
 In 2011, Luxembourg had an NGA coverage of 75%.
-In April 2013 Luxembourg featured the 6th highest download speed worldwide and the 2nd highest in Europe: 32,46 Mbit/s.
+In April 2013, Luxembourg featured the sixth highest download speed worldwide and the second highest in Europe: 32,46 Mbit/s.
 The country's location in Central Europe, stable economy and low taxes favour the telecommunication industry.

-It ranks 2nd in the world in the development of the Information and Communication Technologies in the ITU ICT Development Index and 8th in the Global Broadband Quality Study 2009 by the University of Oxford and the University of Oviedo.
+It ranks second in the world in the development of the Information and Communication Technologies in the ITU ICT Development Index and 8th in the Global Broadband Quality Study 2009 by the University of Oxford and the University of Oviedo.

 Luxembourg is connected to all major European Internet Exchanges (AMS-IX Amsterdam, DE-CIX Frankfurt, LINX London), datacenters and POPs through redundant optical networks.
 In addition, the country is connected to the virtual meetme room services (vmmr) of the international data hub operator Ancotel.
 This enables Luxembourg to interconnect with all major telecommunication operators and data carriers worldwide.
 The interconnection points are in Frankfurt, London, New York and Hong Kong.
 Luxembourg has established itself as one of the leading financial technology (FinTech) hubs in Europe, with the Luxembourg government supporting initiatives like the Luxembourg House of Financial Technology.

 Some 20 data centers are operating in Luxembourg.
 Six data centers are Tier IV Design certified: three of ebrc, two of LuxConnect and one of European Data Hub.
 In a survey on nine international data centers carried out in December 2012 and January 2013 and measuring availability (up-time) and performance (delay by which the data from the requested website was received), the top three positions were held by Luxembourg data centers.

+Energy

+Luxembourg has a high demand for transportation fuels and fossil fuels.
+But despite that, Luxembourg's climate law sets a goal that by 2030 it would have reduced emission down to 55%.
+As well as getting 49% of all cars to be electric by 2030.
+Luxembourg has adopted some measures to reach that goal.
+Including a carbon tax that encourage renewable generations.
+Several groups also support energy efficiency.